DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.rst

 Dependencies
 ------------

-secure-learn relies on the following dependencies:
+securedf relies on the following dependencies:

 - ``pandas>=1.0.0``
 - ``faker>=8.0.0``